 In this post, Fig Linens and Home interviews Westport tastemaker Samantha Yanks, Co-Founder of The Connecticut Edit.
-We discuss Small Business Saturday, the joys of Westport, and dive into Samantha's holiday must-haves from Fig Linens and Home.
+We discuss the importance of shopping at small businesses, the joys of Westport, and dive into Samantha's must-haves from Fig Linens and Home.

-As part of our celebration of Small Business Saturday, the Fig Linens and Home Blog launches a “Love Westport” series in which we spotlight local businesses, designers, and tastemakers.
+As part of our celebration of Local Small Businesses, the Fig Linens and Home Blog is launching a “Love Westport” series in which we spotlight local businesses, designers, and tastemakers.
 For the first of our interviews in the "Love Westport" series, the Fig Linens and Home team spoke with Samantha Yanks of The Connecticut Edit.

 Samantha Yanks is the Founder of Samantha Yanks Creative, a digital agency focused on content, branding, and marketing.
 She is also an editor, tastemaker, and Westport local.
 Samantha is the Co-Founder, along with her daughter Sadie, of The Connecticut Edit.
 Samantha is a former Vogue and Oprah editor and longtime Editor in Chief of Hamptons and Gotham Magazines.

 Through her career as a lifestyle guru, she developed a love of fashion, home décor, art, beauty, interior design, and the culinary world.

 Samantha’s latest not-to-miss launch The Connecticut Edit (TCE) showcases the best of Connecticut style, design, and culture with a focus on Fairfield and Litchfield counties.
 Samantha loves shopping locally, and her content emphasizes small and woman-owned businesses.

 In this edition of our "Love Westport" series, Samantha joins us to discuss starting TCE, her love of Westport, and the importance of shopping at small businesses.
 We finish off with The Connecticut Edit-approved Fig Linens and Home Wish List.